quantumsoftwarelab/DRM_fourier_expressivity/README.md

 ```

 ## Tutorial
 An example on how to run the functions is available in the [`main.ipynb`](/main.ipynb) notebook.
 Make sure to use the correct kernel.
+If you are using VSCode, you would probably have to refresh the Jupyter Kernels list.

 ## Contact
 For questions and suggestions, please contact Mario Herrero González: `mherrer3@ed.ac.uk`